Meapy/Project-22/README.md

 Here is a screenshot of the cinematic camera of Earth, the Moon and Venus: ![An image](https://i.gyazo.com/2f60e8eeeebc086e44035b81763cfa2d.png)

 For the Spaceship Camera, depending on what direction the ship is facing, the camera will jump to the correct position and adjust which position it is facing.
 This is so the user always has a view of the ship and which direction it is heading in.
+Here is a small snipped of the code
 ```C#
             if((target.transform.eulerAngles.y > 60 && target.transform.eulerAngles.y < 140) )
             {